 1. Not Applying Enough Sunscreen, and Not Reapplying It

-Medical specialists & dermatologists strongly recommend daily use of a broad-spectrum sunscreen.
+Medical physicians & dermatologists strongly recommend daily use of a broad-spectrum sunscreen.
 Broad-spectrum sunscreen protects you from both UVA and UVB.
 If the complete body is exposed to the sun, the recommended quantity for adults to create an effective sun barrier is nearly 7 teaspoons.

 A one-time sunscreen application is never enough for you to stay well protected in the sun for an extended period of time.
 Therefore, sunscreen should be re-applied every two hours, especially after an outdoor activity, swimming or even after you dry yourself with a towel.